Service & Outreach

 Requirements:

-• Volunteer Hours: All students must complete a minimum of 10 hours of service.
+- Volunteer Hours: All students must complete a minimum of 20 hours of service for the school year.

-Encouragement: Students are welcome to exceed the 10-hour requirement but are only required to submit one reflection essay.
+Encouragement: Students are welcome to exceed the 20-hour requirement, and they are required to submit the reflection questions only once.

 Service Opportunities